eeoooue/hons-moorhouse-p/ObsidianVault/00-PDD/Part1/1-02b-Reduced-Objectives.md

 The produced software should be able to align a typical testcase of 6 protein sequences within 10 seconds on a university desktop computer.
 The resulting alignment of sequences must conserve the original sequence content and identifiers given as input.

 #### Assess the Viability of a Single-State Approach for Iterative Alignment
 To address their underrepresentation in recent studies, a single-state metaheuristic algorithm such as 'Simulated Annealing' should be implemented and assessed in its ability to guide an effective optimization process for MSA.
-A single-state form of the software could be contrasted against a population-based approach, or assessed against an external tool such as Clustal Omega.
+The single-state method could be contrasted against a population-based approach, or assessed against an external tool such as Clustal Omega.
+(TODO mention how the comparison will be done)

 #### Support Established Bioinformatics File Formats
 The alignment tool should be able to read biological sequences from an established file format such as FASTA.
 Likewise, the tool should support an established file format for outputting sequence alignments, such as FASTA, PHYLIP or NEXUS.
 The user should be able to specify the input source and output destination as command-line arguments.